MinhDatj/Todo-List-sub_Program/README.md

-# To_do_List-subProject
+# **TO-DO LIST SUB_PROJECT**
+## **1. Overview**
+Short description: This is an C written program that stores data by using static arrays.
+Purpose: Allow users manage their daily tasks by creating a to-do list.
+Objective: Improve C programming skill with static arrays & handling users input and output.
+Enhance console user interface skills.

+## **2. Features**
-## This program allows the user to:
+This program include serveral function:
-    - Create tasks
-    - Edit tasks
-    - Delete tasks
-    - View every tasks in different types

-## About task:
++ Creating task.
++ Editing task.
++ Deleting task.
++ Searching task.
++ Viewing every tasks by completion progress.

-    - Every tasks contain 3 properties:
+Every tasks contain 3 properties:
 + ID [auto from 1-10]
 + Title [50 characters]
 + Progress [0-100%]

-## Guidance for every .sh files:
-    - clone.sh clones any github source.
-Place to source next to the command.
-Eg: `**./clone.sh <source_git>**`
-    - compile.sh compiles the to_do_list program
-    - run.sh runs the to_do_list program
-    - clean.sh reases every files created during the compiling and running process.
+## **3. Getting Started**
+### **3.1.
+Prerequisites**
+In order to run this program, you need:
++ Visual Code Studio with C/C++ extension
++ Ubuntu (a Linux operating system)
+### **3.2.
+Quick Start**
+Step 1: Clone this repository to your computer by using `git clone https://github.com/MinhDatj/Todo-List-sub_Program.git`
+Step 2: Run build.sh by using `./build.sh` to get the executable file
+Step 3: Run run.sh by using `./run.sh` to run the executable file (which is the program)
+Bonus: When you need to delete build directory that was created during process, use `./clean.sh`